 The authors deeply thank Pierre Lallemand and François Dubois for the stimulating discussions during the "groupe de travail Schémas de Boltzmann sur réseau" held at the IHP Paris in spring 2021.
+They also thank the two anonymous referees for the suggestions towards the improvement of the work.
 Thomas Bellotti acknowledges a PhD funding (year 2019) from École polytechnique.